dstaulcu/outlook_email_assistant_v3/docs/EMAIL_IDENTIFIERS.md

 10. **isReply** - Boolean indicating if this is a reply/forward
 11. **date** - Email timestamp

-## Usage in Security Compliance
+## Usage in Analysis and Logging

-### Classification Override Tracking
+### Email Analysis Tracking
-When users override security classification warnings, the system logs:
+When emails are analyzed, the system logs:
-- All email identifiers above
+- All email identifiers above for correlation
-- Classification detected and markings count
-- Provider used and supported classifications
+- AI provider used for analysis
 - User ID and timestamp
-- Type of override action taken

-### Provider Incompatibility Logging
-When emails contain classifications not supported by the current provider:
-- Email identifiers for review lookup
-- Provider and classification details
+- Analysis results and success status
-- List of classifications supported by the provider

-## Compliance Review Process
+## Analysis Review Process

-To review a specific email incident:
+To review a specific email analysis:

 1. **Locate by conversationId** - Find all emails in the thread
 2. **Locate by itemId** - Find the exact email item